Azure/DevOps-For-AI-Apps/Tutorial.md

 You can easily consume your models developed using Azure ML in this tutorial.
 You can also seamlessly integrate with [Azure ML Model Management service](https://docs.microsoft.com/en-gb/azure/machine-learning/preview/model-management-overview) via their REST APIs to fetch the latest ML model for your project.
 Lastly, if you don't want to pre-package the model with your application, you can deploy your model, at scale from within the Azure ML Workbench and consume it as REST endpoint in your application.

+In this tutorial we demonstrate how you can build a continous integration pipeline for an AI application.
+The application securely pulls the latest model from an Azure Storage account and packages that as part of the application.
+The deployed application has the app code and ML model packaged as single container.
+This decouples the app developers and data scientists, to make sure that their production app is always running the latest code with latest ML model.
+Variation to this tutorial could be consuming the ML application as an endpoint instead of packaging it in the app.
+The goal of the tutorial is to show how easy it is do devops for an AI application.

 ## Introduction

-At the end of this tutorial, we will have a pipeline for our AI application that picks the latest commit from GitHub repository and the latest pretrained machine learning model from the Azure Storage container, stores the image in a private image repository on Azure Container Registry (ACR) and deploys it on a Kubernetes cluster running on Azure Container Service (AKS).
+At the end of this tutorial, you will have a pipeline for our AI application that picks the latest commit from GitHub repository and the latest pretrained machine learning model from the Azure Storage container, stores the image in a private image repository on Azure Container Registry (ACR) and deploys it on a Kubernetes cluster running on Azure Container Service (AKS).

 ![Architecture](images/Architecture.PNG?raw=true)